What is Sacred Travel?

 You need to have a sense of adventure.
 The culture is different.
 The land is different.
 The point is to get out of your comfort zone.

 Laura’s first tour was dubbed “The Jolly Group” by the Nile cruise captain.
-Laura quickly realized it wasn’t simply due to the magic of Egypt, but to her!
+Laura eventually realized it wasn’t simply due to the magic of Egypt, but to her!
 Laughing is contagious.
 You may find yourself bursting with happiness and seeing beauty in things you didn’t notice before – mainly yourself!

 Laura is a therapist.
 She encourages opening up and feeling.
 If you fall apart or need some help integrating your new discoveries, she’s here to support your process or put you back together.
 Healing requires energy.
 It sometimes means letting go of pain.
 You won’t have to do it alone.